shoutout-labs/CodingAssignment/readme.md

    a user types a name/part of the name of a tv series, and click the search button, it should show the 3 best matching TV series names from the provided data.json file

-   Ex: This is an example.
+   This is an example.

      **Note**: Your results may be different.

-     **User input**: games thron
+     **User input**: _games thron_

-     **results**: Game of Thrones, Maron, Backstrom
+     **result**: 1. _Game of Thrones, 2.
+Maron, 3.
+Backstrom_

 ###### Solution delivery:

  There are two tasks

-   1. Deploy your web page online (preferred way) and send us the URL.
-If you are unable to deploy the frontend in an online location, send us a document with instructions to start the front end/back-end servers in a local machine.
+   1. Deploy the  frontend web page online (preferred way) and send us the URL.
+If you are unable to deploy the frontend in an online location, send us a document with the instructions to startup the front end/backend servers in a local machine.
-   2. Make a zip or tar file of the entire project and email it to malintha@shoutout.ai
+   2. Make a zip or tar file of the entire source code and email it to malintha@shoutout.ai

 Deadline: You have 3 days to deliver the task.

-           Start time: 2020.08.14 12PM
+           Start time: 2020.08.14:12PM
-           End time: 2020.08.17 12pm
+           End time: 2020.08.17:12pm

 Please **go though all points before you start** the assignment.